openblockchains/awesome-tetherino/README.md

 > Austrian Maximalist comments:
 >
 >> Bitcoin is not a ponzi.
 It is a monetary network, first of its kind.
->> Currently valued at 1 000 billion dollars.
+>> Currently valued at thousand billion dollars.
 What am I missing?
 >
 > §
 >